owntheweb/static-nextjs-blog/posts/2007/the-society-evolves-part-1.md

 ![The Society of Leisure Enthusiasts First Home Page Publish](/images/societyHome1.jpeg)

 The first publish of [thesociety.com](https://www.thesociety.com) home page was a start.
 More focus was placed on functionality than design.
 This is what the home page looked like when I was hired as part of the web design and development team.
-Development and design was managed and produced by [Cicada](https://www.cicada.us/).
-Developments of varying features such as news and search engine tools were created by [Dave Gullo](https://www.snowboards-for-sale.com).
+Development and design was managed and produced by [Cicada] *-link archived-*.
+Developments of varying features such as news and search engine tools were created by [Dave Gullo] *-link archived-*.

 ![The Society of Leisure Enthusiasts Second Home Page Publish](/images/societyHome2.jpeg)